 Reply to every single person who follows you and thank them for the follow.
 I’ve found that this works better than sending them a direct message, as it comes off kind of spammy.
+They're engaging with you, so you should engage with them.
 Also, in your tweet, don’t be afraid to tell them about your book and engage them in conversation.

 Connect with authors in your field by using the Advanced Search option on LinkedIn.
 For example, if author Damien Taylor wanted to find more fantasy authors, all he has to do is type in “fantasy author” in his keyword advanced search to connect with them.

 Post at the right times, please.
 All it takes is a little bit of research.
 According to Buzzsumo’s article on Facebook engagement, posts published between 10:00 p.m. and midnight get the most engagement.
 I’ve also noticed that 2:00 p.m. is a great time to post on Facebook and Instagram, while author Damien Taylor has seen some serious engagement at 3:00 a.m.
 Wow!